Entropy bounds for grammar compression: Introduction

-where $L$ is string of lengths $|y_1|\, |y_2| \ldots |y_c|$ of consecutive phrases in $Y_S$.
-Comparing to~\cite[Lemma~2.3]{KosarajuManzini99}, our proof is more intuitive, simpler and removes the greatest pitfall of the previous result: the dependency on the highest frequency of a phrase in the parsing.
-Furthermore, it can be used to estimate the size of the Huffman-coded output, i.e.\ what is truly used in practice, which was not possible using previously known methods.
+When discussing the properties of grammar compressors, it is crucial to distinguish the grammar construction and grammar bit-encoding.
+There are much fewer results that link the performance of grammar compressors to $k$-th order entropy than to optimal grammar size, despite the wide popularity of grammar-based methods and the necessity of using proper bit encodings in any practical compressor.
+The possible reasons are that heuristical compressors often employ their own, practically tested and efficient, yet difficult to analyze, encodings.

+\paragraph{Our contribution} The main result of this work is showing that a large spectrum of grammar compressors combined with different practically-used encodings achieve bounds related to $|S|H_k(S)$.
+The considered encodings are: fully naive, in which each letter and nonterminal is encoded with code of length $\lceil \log |G| \rceil$; naive, in which the starting production string is encoded with an entropy coder and remaining grammar rules are encoded as in the fully naive variant; incremental, in which the starting string is encoded with an entropy coder and the grammar is encoded separately with a specially designed encoding (this is the encoding used originally for \RePair~\cite{RePair}); and entropy coding, which entropy-encodes the concatenation of productions' right-hand sides.

-Using~\eqref{eq:intro1} we show that \RePair stopped at the right moment achieves $|S|H_k(S) + o(|S| \log \sigma)$ bits.
-Moreover, at this moment the size of the dictionary is $\Ocomp(n^c)$, $n=|S|, c < 1$, where $c$ depends on the constant in the expression hidden under $o(\cdot)$.
-This implies that strings produced by \RePair and related methods have a small alphabet.
-On the other hand, many compression algorithms, like~\lzso, do not have this property~\cite{lz78}.
-Then we prove that in general \RePair's output size can be bounded by $1.5|S|H_k(S) + o(|S| \log \sigma)$ bits.
-One of the crucial steps is to use~\eqref{eq:intro1} to \emph{lower bound} the entropy of the string at certain iteration.
+First, we show that \RePair stopped at the right moment achieves $|S|H_k(S) + o(|S| \log \sigma)$ bits for $k = o(\log_\sigma |S|)$ for naive, incremental, and entropy encoding.
+Moreover, at this moment, the size of the dictionary is $\Ocomp(|S|^c)$, $c < 1$, where $c$ affects linearly the actual value hidden in $o(|S| \log \sigma)$.
+This implies that grammars produced by \RePair and similar methods (usually) have a small alphabet, while many other compression algorithms, like~\lzso, do not have this property~\cite{lz78}; this is of practical importance, as encoding a~dictionary can be costly.
+Then we prove that in general \RePair's output size can be bounded by $1.5|S|H_k(S) + o(|S| \log \sigma)$ bits for both incremental and entropy encoding.